MarKo7s/GS/README.md

 ## pyPhasemasks.py

-Generate arbitrary phase masks fields based on LG coeficients
+Generate arbitrary fields phase-masks based on LG coeficients

 ## pyBeamshaper.py

-Used to performing beamshaping togeter and LCoS
+Used to perform beamshaping at the tip of an already characterised multimode fibre employing an LCoS (module avalibale in my other repositories)